 Naturally, when I got there, that turned out to be a total lie.
 So I did what any good reporter would do: I snuck in.
 After noticing that the lanyard on my press pass was the same colour as those on the guest passes, I turned my pass around, waited until a crowd was going in, got in the middle and breezed past security.
 I tried to blend in by hanging around the back, where I suddenly found myself standing next to Beck.
 We exchanged pleasantries, and then I moved over to the other side of the room near the soundboard, watched the show, after which I dashed back to my hotel room and wrote the review below.

 All in all, a pretty good night in L.A.
 But not the only one — come back later this week for another L.A. story that involves Phil Everly, Gary Busey, Studio A in the Capitol Records Building and the spirit of Buddy Holly.

-(Note: Aside from the collage at the top of the page — which is part of the DVD cover — all the pictures in this piece are just stock artist photos.
-I didn’t take any pictures at the even because I was at the back.
-And honestly, even if I had been close enough to snap a shot with my cruddy Blackberry, I wouldn’t have risked it for fear of being tossed out.)
+(Note: Aside from the collage at the top of the page — which is part of the DVD cover — all the pictures in this piece are stock artist photos.
+I didn’t take any pictures at the event because I was at the back.
+And honestly, even if I had been close enough to snap a shot with my cruddy Blackberry, I wouldn’t have risked it for fear of being tossed.)